mozilla/experiments-viewer/docs/api.md

 ### `GET /metric/[metric-id]/`

-Returns data for a specific metric.
+Returns data for a specific metric, grouped by the population, if provided.

 Query parameters:

 * `date` (optional): A date in ISO 8601 format.
 This date will be used to find the most recent prior data set.
+* `pop` (optional): A comma separated list of populations.
+If none provided, this will default to "All".

 Example output: